raffael0/proton-forwarder/README.md

 I listed all inputs needed for each application in the respective section.

-The hydroxide portion of this repo is adapted from Harley Lang's [hydroxide-docker](https://github.com/harleylang/hydroxide-docker)
+The hydroxide portion of this projects docker files is adapted from Harley Lang's [hydroxide-docker](https://github.com/harleylang/hydroxide-docker)

 # Hydroxide:
 [Hydroxide](https://github.com/emersion/hydroxide/)